marionettejs/backbone.marionette/docs/marionette.region.md

 # Marionette.Region

-Regionis provide a consistent way to manage your views and show / close them in your application.
+Regions provide a consistent way to manage your views and show / close them in your application.
 They use a jQuery selector to show your views in the correct place.
 They also call extra methods on your views to facilitate additional functionality.